C-Hatton/Christopher-s-Text-Editor/README.md

 Email Christopher@Christopher-Hatton.co.uk if you want to contact me.

 The help button directs you to Christopher-Hatton.co.uk.
 This site isn't online yet, but may be in the future.

+*Once you have opened the font style window, you can choose either Courier, Helvetica, or Times for the font.
+You can then choose the font size, and then choose to have bold, italics or normal (leave blank for normal).
+You would write it in the entry box like this: "Times 30 bold" without the quotation marks.